shiroichirag/shiroichirag/README.md

 <h1 align="center">Hi 👋, I'm Chirag rawat</h1>
-<h3 align="center">Java Back-end Developer with a good knowledge of Back-end development and Problem-Solving skills.
-Also, have great knowledge in Java, javaScript and Databases like MySQL, Looking forward to becoming a Back-end developer, alongside learning and growing with the Organization.</h3>
+<h3 align="center">Java Back-end Developer with a good knowledge of Back-end development and problem-solving skills.
+Has expertise in java, JavaScript, and databases like MySQL.
+Looking forward to joining an organization where he can exhibit his skills and help the organization to grow.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shiroichirag&label=Profile%20views&color=0e75b6&style=flat" alt="shiroichirag" /> </p>